VertNet/dedupe/Development notes.md

 * The Blobstore: Google now recommends switching to cloud storage instead (see first line [here](https://cloud.google.com/appengine/docs/python/blobstore/))
 * Streaming data: that would be nice for small files, but what if the data exceeds the 128Mb memory limit?
 Not an option, I'm afraid.

+Still, in order to send big files to Cloud Storage, they need to go via instances, so the 128Mb limit still applies? **Let's try for now with data streaming**.

 Primary way of sending data will be CSV|TXT.
-I'll also support JSON.
+I'll also support JSON and DWCA.

 <a name="selfrequestbody_file"></a>
 ### `self.request.body_file`